 Step 2 – Successfully complete the CVO Jurisprudence Examination

 The CVO Jurisprudence Examination requires candidates to demonstrate their knowledge of the legislation, regulations, standards and guidelines that govern the veterinary profession.
-Applicants can contact the College to make arrangements to take the exam at the College office in Guelph or at an alternate location.

 - Pass the CVO’s Jurisprudence Exam (fee is $197.75 and results are generally available on the same day the examination in completed)